jfq3/miga_singularity/hpcc_genome_project.md

 ```
 exit
 ```
-See the section "Exploting Results" for how to access the results of your project.
+See the section "Exploring Results" for how to access the results of your project.